What is a probation period?

 Resignation during probation

 If an employee feels it’s better to quit during the probation period for any suitable reasons, the request will be granted, but the employee will not be entitled to an end of service benefits.
-Depending on the company’s policy, some employers may request for the cost of visa application but just as said earlier, it solely depends on how it was specified in the employment contract.
+If the employee resigns to move to another employer in the UAE during probation, the law requires at least 1 month written notice, and the new employer generally compensates the current employer for recruitment/employment costs unless agreed otherwise.
+If the employee resigns to leave the UAE during probation, at least 14 days’ written notice applies.
+Depending on the company’s policy, some employers may request for the cost of visa application but employers should not charge employees recruitment or employment-related costs under UAE labour rules.

 Extension of probation period